mathieuancelin/otoroshi-tutorial/tutorial.md

 ## Step 4 -  Create a new service with multiple targets

-Run 3 new microservices in 3 new terminal processes
+Run 3 web server on different ports.
+Each server will expose an API responding with different names.

 ```sh
 ./otoroshicli tryout serve 9901 &